mwallace582/i3blocks-weather/README.md

 limited to 1000 per day per key, so running the command every 100 seconds will keep you under that limit presuming it will be running 24/7.

+Location data is provided by [IP-API.com](http://ip-api.com/).
+They automatically ban any IP address that exceeds 150 requests per minute.
+You've been warned.

 This utility depends on the [Weather Icons](http://erikflowers.github.io/weather-icons/) font package and [python-forecastio](https://github.com/ZeevG/python-forecast.io).